3 Ways to Transform and Develop Your Financial Advisors Into Superstars

 Don’t settle for 50%.
 If you’re doing a good job of selecting advisors to bring on, and you’re providing effective training, there’s no reason they can’t all be superstars.

-Ideas for Creating a High-Trust, High-Expectations Culture That Attracts, Grows and Retains Superstar Financial Advisors
+Ideas for Creating a High-Trust, High-Expectations Culture That Attracts and develop Financial Advisors

 - Provide feedback: People want open communication, yet 37% of leaders struggle giving feedback that may cause a negative reaction.